thawkin3/testproject-demo/README.md

 You can run the app on your machine by cloning the repo, running `yarn install` to install the dependencies, and then running `yarn start` to start the app in development mode.

+## Running the e2e tests locally

 To run the end-to-end tests, you first need to install the TestProject agent on your machine, generate a developer token, and include that token in the `.env` file as the `TP_DEV_TOKEN` variable.
-Once you've completed those steps, you can run `yarn test:e2e` to run the tests.
+Once you've completed those steps, you can run `yarn start` to run the app locally and then run `yarn test:e2e` to run the e2e tests.

 ## General setup process